 Cosmetic Treatments

-Using advanced cosmetic dental treatments and materials, your San Antonio, TX cosmetic dentist, Dr’s.
-E. Wayne Simmons or Bryhn Simmons, can make a real difference.
+Using advanced cosmetic dental treatments and materials, your San Antonio, TX cosmetic dentist, Bryhn Simmons, DMD, can make a real difference.
 The skill, experience, and commitment of our practice — using a unique combination of science and artistry — can literally redesign your smile.
 Even a subtle change in your smile helps you to project an image of self-confidence and high personal esteem.
 When you feel good about yourself, it shows in your appearance.

 What is cosmetic dentistry?
 Cosmetic dentistry is the restoration of teeth or modification of teeth using materials and procedures that can enhance the appearance of a smile.

-When “treating” the smile there are many aspects to evaluate.
+When “treating” the smile, there are many aspects to evaluate.
 Symmetry, shape, color, brightness, and relationship to other facial features.
-Patients often have aspects they are unhappy with, and while all of these aspects have an “ideal” goal that helps create a beautiful smile, that doesn’t necessarily be for everyone.
+Patients often have aspects they are unhappy with, and while all of these aspects have an “ideal” goal that helps create a beautiful smile, that doesn’t necessarily mean it will be for everyone.
 To make this point, I tell a story about a study where a picture of a smile (smile only) was shown on a big screen to a large group of dentists.
-The dentists were instructed to evaluate the smile and they did.
-On the same screen were numerous critical comments regarding gingival height, tooth proportion, too high lip line (gummy smile), open embrasures (tiny spaces between the edges of teeth).
+The dentists were instructed to evaluate the smile, and they did.
+On the same screen were numerous critical comments regarding gingival height, tooth proportion, too high a lip line (gummy smile), and open embrasures (tiny spaces between the edges of teeth).
 This study was presented by a fellow resident when I first saw it.
-After reading all the comments, he proceeded to the next slide which was a zoomed out picture of the person smiling.
-It was Nicole Kidman and she was on the cover of a magazine.
+After reading all the comments, he proceeded to the next slide, which was a zoomed-out picture of the person smiling.
+It was Nicole Kidman, and she was on the cover of a magazine.
 She had been selected as having “the prettiest” smile.

 So what does cosmetic dentistry really have to offer?
-Well, sometimes it offers more than it should obviously, but it can be understandable as we we are always striving for “perfection”.
-The principals used in cosmetic dentistry are merely guidelines.
-Sometimes trying to achieve perfection in every aspect doesn’t always add up to an aesthetic smile.
+Well, sometimes it offers more than it should, obviously, but it can be understandable as we are always striving for “perfection”.
+The principles used in cosmetic dentistry are merely guidelines.
+Sometimes, trying to achieve perfection in every aspect doesn’t always add up to an aesthetic smile.
 As we like to say, ” the art is in concealing the art”.
 This is what separates cosmetic from aesthetic.
 Putting a nice white veneer on one tooth while all the other teeth are dark and stained is cosmetic for that one tooth, but not aesthetic.
 Aesthetic is looking as nice as possible and still blending in with everything else.

 Shade or Color